-- Alfriston School recognises that parents and carers have an essential role to play in enabling children and young people to become safe and responsible users of the internet and associated technologies. - We will build a partnership approach to online safety with parents and carers by: - o Providing information and guidance on online safety in a variety of formats. - This will include offering specific online safety awareness training and highlighting online safety at other events such as parent evenings, transition events, performances and sports days. - Drawing their attention to the online safety policy and expectations in newsletters, letters, our prospectus and on our website.

-- Requesting that they read online safety information as part of joining our community, for example, within our home school agreement. - Requiring them to read our acceptable use agreement and discuss the implications with their children.
+- Alfriston School recognises that parents and carers have an essential role to play in enabling children and young people to become safe and responsible users of the internet and associated technologies. - We will build a partnership approach to online safety with parents and carers by: - Providing information and guidance on online safety in a variety of formats. - This will include offering specific online safety awareness training and highlighting online safety at other events such as parent consultations, transition events, summer fair and sports days. - Drawing their attention to the online safety policy and expectations in newsletters, letters, our prospectus and on our website. - Requesting that they read online safety information as part of joining our community, for example, within the welcome pack. - Requiring them to read our Acceptable Use policy and discuss the implications with their children.